bruvellu/terebratalia-wnts/2-text/wnt.md

 ## Cloning and *in situ* hybridization

 We synthesized cDNA from a total RNA extraction of mixed developmental stages of *T. transversa* using the SMARTer RACE cDNA Amplification kit (Clontech).
-For each transcript, designed gene-specific primer pairs within the coding sequence using Primer3 [@Untergasser2012-se] to obtain product sizes between 800 and 1200bp (@tbl:cloning).
+For each transcript, designed gene-specific primer pairs within the coding sequence using Primer3 [@Untergasser2012-se] to obtain product sizes between 800 and 1200bp (!@tbl:cloning).
 We then cloned each fragment into a pGEM-T Easy Vector, amplified the antisense sequences using T7 or SP6 polymerase, and synthesized DIG-labeled riboprobes using the MEGAscript kit (Ambion).
 Finally, to visualize gene expression, we followed the established protocols in *T. transversa* for single colorimetric *in situ* hybridization [@Hejnol2008-pk; @Santagata2012-he], and double fluorescent *in situ* hybridization [@Vellutini2016-lq; @Martin-Duran2016-qa].
 Cloning details are available in the paper’s repository [@Vellutini2023-oi].